cesanta/v7/README.md

 - Simple embedding API, easy C/C++ interoperability, single .c file
 - Standard library with file IO, Crypto, BSD sockets and more

-V7 is targeted to conform to the ECMAScript specification version 3.
+V7 is targeted to conform to the ECMAScript specification version 5.
+V7 enforces [strict mode](http://goo.gl/MlBicD), even if `use strict` is not specified in the source code.

 ## Example: implementing HTTP/Websocket server